edgariscoding/distance-grapher/README.md

 *** ERROR *** DUPLICATE NODE: NB
 ```

-## 2. Delete a node from the graph.
+## 2. Delete a edge from the graph.
-The user provides a NAME for a node that should be deleted.
+The user provides a NAME for a edge that should be deleted.

 ##### Format:

 ```
-node delete <name>
+edge delete <name>
 ```

 ##### Example:

 ```
-node delete NB
+edge delete NB
 ```

 ##### Return: